 How to Get a Massachusetts Commercial Real Estate License?

-To sell commercial real estate in Massachusetts, a standard Provisional Broker or Broker license is all that you need.
-There is no specific “commercial real estate license”.
-If you wish to take on a career selling specifically commercial real estate, choose a broker that handles the types of deals that you want to be a part of.
+To sell commercial real estate in Massachusetts, you only need a standard Provisional Broker or Broker License since there’s no specific “commercial real estate license.”
+For a career in commercial real estate, choose a professional with a real estate broker license specializing in commercial transactions.

 Are There any Real Estate Jobs Open Around Me?